MicrosoftDocs/windows-powershell-docs/docset/winserver2012r2-ps/wds/Approve-WdsClient.md

 ### -RequestId
 Specifies the request ID that the server that runs Windows Deployment Services allocates to a device in the Pending Device database.
-If you do not specify this parameter, the cmdlet approves all all clients in the Pending Device database.
+If you do not specify this parameter, the cmdlet approves all clients in the Pending Device database.

 ```yaml
 Type: UInt32